-Want to know how to teach place value to KS2 Maths pupils?
-You’ve found the right place!
+Do you want to know how to teach place value to KS2 Maths pupils?
+If so, you’ve come to the right place!

-This post is part of our interventions bootcamp series: designed to support Year 5 and 6 teachers and SATs booster group leaders achieve age related expectations with pupils who need that extra intervention.
+This post is part of our interventions bootcamp series: designed to help Year 5 and 6 teachers and SATs booster group leaders achieve age related expectations with pupils who need that extra intervention.

-It’s particularly aimed at those running interventions in school but is also relevant much more widely to your whole class teaching, supporting a mastery approach, to help you ensure each child is getting appropriate support and challenge.
+It’s particularly aimed at those running interventions in school, but is also relevant to your whole class teaching.
+The series supports a mastery approach, and the aim is to help you ensure each child is getting appropriate support and level of challenge.

-Tracking back to different stages of understanding is examined, before giving strategies that can be used with whole classes, booster groups or alongside 1 to 1 interventions, such as those provided by Third Space Learning.
+In the series we will be tracking back to different stages of understanding and examining them, before giving strategies that can be used with whole classes, booster groups or alongside 1 to 1 interventions, such as those provided by Third Space Learning.

 How to teach place value KS2

 - First you’ll diagnose where pupils are struggling with ‘the nuts and bolts’ of that area of Mathematics from the National Curriculum.